getampt/docs/ampt-cli/interactive-shell.md

 A preview environment is an ephermeral environment that you can use to easily share your work with others.
 Previews allow you to create a stable snapshots of your sandbox so that you can get feedback while continuing to make changes to your own version.

-If a script named cloud:build is defined in package.json, it will be run before deploying.
+If a script named `ampt:build` is defined in package.json, it will be run before deploying.

 ## `deploy [NAME]`